dappnode/DAppNode/README.md

 * Trustless system
 * Invitingly Open Source
 * Free up space on your Devices
-* Great for proof of stake mining
+* Great for Proof of Stake mining
 * You can browse `.eth` domains like the normal web
 * You take control of your Nodes
 * Encourages people to have their own server
-* Perfect for projects that reward you for hosting, (Filecoin, Mysterium, etc)
+* Perfect for projects that reward you for hosting, (Filecoin, Storj, etc)
 * Can facilitate a P2P economy
 * Host any P2P networking protocols
 * DApp teams can develop packages their users can run 24x7